 Our shares are uncertificated securities (droits-valeurs, within the meaning of Article 973c of the CO) and, when administered by a financial intermediary (dépositaire, within the meaning of the Federal Act on Intermediated Securities, "FISA"), qualify as intermediated securities (titres intermédiés, within the meaning of the FISA).
 In accordance with Article 973c of the CO, we will maintain a non-public register of uncertificated securities (registre des droits-valeurs).
-We may at any time convert uncertificated securities into share certificates (including global certificates), one kind of certificate into another, or share certificates (including global certificates) into uncertificated securities.
+We may at any time convert uncertificated securities into share certificates (including global certificates) into uncertificated securities.
 Following entry in the share register, a shareholder may at any time request from us a written confirmation in respect of the shares.
 Shareholders are not entitled, however, to request the printing and delivery of certificates.
 We may print and deliver certificates for shares at any time.